danionescu0/image-processing-projects/face-recognition-wrapper/README.md

 ### Creating users, deleting users, adding faces to users, deleting faces

 * Create new user

+POST request to: your_ip:8080/user/userid

+parameters:

+"name" containing the user name

+* Add new face to user

+POST request to: your_ip:8080/face/1

+parameters:

+"user_id": to what user id does the face belongs

+"photo": the file to be upladed (containing one face)

 ### Listen to mqtt events, for example with cli mosquitto client: